SpenceKonde/megaTinyCore/megaavr/extras/Tuning.md

 There are many good reasons not to use it on the Dx-series; the factory cal is pretty much dead on, and you can crank it up to 32 MHz without doing anything with the cal.
 I certainly have no plans to support tuning over there.
 I also would be disinclined towards tuining support if these parts would work with a crystal.

 ## Don't use chips with extreme tuning for safety critical tasks
 I know I say this all over the place, but most of the speeds enabled by tuning are overclocks.
 While these chips are rated for safety critical applications, neither the Arduino libraries, nor anything related to this core are.
 Parts used outside their specified operating range may malfunction with unpredictable results.
-Almost any arbitrary result is possible, from crashes to incorrect results for arithmatic and logic, to making demons fly out of your nostrisls.
+Almost any arbitrary result is possible, from crashes to incorrect results for arithmetic and logic, to making demons fly out of your nostrisls.
 That is obviously not acceptable for safety critical aoplicatoins,

 ## General Concepts
 As usual for AVR parts, the internal oscillator's compliance covers a far wider range than the datasheet describes.
 In my testing on 1-series parts, it appeared that both the 16 MHz and 20 MHz oscillator can be calibrated to as low as approximately 5/8 of their nominal speed or as high as 1-5/8 of their nominal speed The oscillator on the tinyAVR 2-series parts has gotten an upgrade in the form of the calibration register getting an additional bit - it now has 7 bit granularity instead of 6! (the high bit indicates whether the center frequency is 16 or 20 MHz).
 The 128 settings cover a similarly sized range, of speeds, though both the top and bottom ends of this range are higher.
 The 2-series parts also reach higher speeds beforethey start to fail.